 Course Description.
-Modern computing systems are frequently hosted on the cloud.
-That is, they are inherently distributed systems.
-To appropriately build and deploy these systems developers should know not only about development tools such as container management tools but also the structure of the cloud - in particular how it utilizes virtual machines, containers, and networks.
+DevOps has three facets: culture, organization, and technology.
+This course focuses on the technology aspect.
+You will learn the basics of the infrastructure important to utilizing DevOps tools.
+To appropriately build and deploy systems developers should know not only about development tools such as container management tools but also the structure of the cloud - in particular how it utilizes virtual machines, containers, and networks.
 They should also understand security mechanisms both in the internet and how to authorize users and maintain credentials securely.
-Finally, to protect the system once it is placed into production, a developer needs to know how to enable the detection of problems during execution through the collection and navigation of logs produced by the system.
-These are the topics covered by this course.
+Finally, to protect the system once it is placed into production, a developer needs to know how to enable the detection of problems during execution through the collection and navigation of logs produced by the system You will also learn the theory of fundamental DevOps concepts including CI,CD, Monitoring and Feedback.
+You will also see several case studies having to do with specialized forms of DevOps - Machine Learning and the Highly Regulated Environments.
+Finally, you will see samples of the main DevOps tools.